2) This must read report will teach you everything you need to know about selling your property portfolio via an "Auction House" - - - - -

 Alternatively your portfolio may be located in a different part of the country to where you live.
 In which case it could make more sense to choose an auction house closer to your portfolio.

-Many estate agent chains will have an auction department so you should take a look at these.
-Because they'll have a thorough understanding of auctioning a house portfolio and commercial properties already.
+Many estate agent chains will have an auction department so you should take a look at these also.

 How to choose your auction house

-- Do some initial internet research and select between 3 - 6 different auction houses that appear well versed at selling property portfolios (based on current and recent sales).
+- Do some initial internet research and select between 3 - 6 different auction houses that appear well versed at selling property portfolios.

 - Ring each one up to discuss your portfolio and get an initial feeling on who seems the most proficient (and interested) in selling your portfolio.

 - Form a list of favourites and then go and talk to each of them to see how they differ from each other.